MarzellT/face-attractivness/README.md

 I will save every single filename into this dictionary including the ones from the same folder(which implies the same person).
 What I currently do is saving all information into a list and then check the list for already present filenames then either appending to the list of raitngs or creating a new list and then appending to the list (depending on the case obviously).

+- implement full argparse together with their options